mnikander/cpp_algorithm/_design.md

 - hard-code to std::vector to simplify all interfaces
 - implement the first version with hard-copies -- use views and expression templates in a later version

+# Scope of the pipe operator

+I will support the following:
+- vector | f(vector)
+- vector | f(scalar)
+- scalar | f(vector)

+I will NOT support:
+- scalar | f(scalar)

+The latter runs into problems because `operator|` is already defined for many primitive types.
+I would have to disambiguate it somehow, perhaps by difining a scalar _class_ of my own.
+Who knows what that would do for performance.
+Supporting (scalar, scalar) would also force me to provide expression versions of everything in my functional header,which would be a lot of work.

 # Tensor support
 How do I want to support tensors?
 Some options: